UnlockedData/UnlockedData.Chartist.Blazor/README.md

 ### What's New

-- Override the options for line and bar chart series.
+- Override the options for individual line and bar chart series.
+- Class names can now be applied to series, allowing targeting of CSS.
+There is a helper function object that allows html classes to be applied to specific created elements.
+See the example for both in action with a show of CSS animation

 ### Known Issues

-- None for this release
+- Major refactor with some possible API changes.
+- InterpolationType is now enum as opposed to string

 ### Bug Fixes